bjmdigital/bjm-utility-plugins-list/README.md

 # bjm-utility-plugins-list
-This is a helper plugin to get a list of all plugin
+This is a helper plugin to get a list of plugins that have any updates available.

 ## Usage
 To get the plugins list, add a query parameter to the url like this: `?bjm-plugins-list`